Dynamical Learning in Deep Asymmetric Recurrent Neural Networks

+In this work we introduce an optimization-free learning paradigm based on stabilizing fixed points of the dynamics in asymmetric recurrent neural networks.
+Learning is fully distributed, relies only on local information, and does not require symmetry or a distinction between training and inference.
+Crucially, the learning step operates on a single task-relevant configuration: unlike contrastive schemes, it does not compare states obtained with and without output supervision, but directly stabilizes the reached configuration to shape the latent space.
+Using standard benchmarks, we show that this approach achieves performance comparable to a multilayer perceptron trained with backpropagation with the same number of parameters, highlighting its relevance for artificial intelligence.

-Our model is based on a core module which is a network of binary neurons interacting with asymmetric couplings.
-While these models have been studied for long in the context of computational neuroscience, most of the studies have focused on their chaotic regime \cite{stern2014dynamics}, or on the edge of chaos, for signal processing applications.
-Here we introduce an excitatory self-coupling in the core module, or alternatively some sparse and strong excitatory couplings between several core modules.
-This simple modification, with well-tuned strength of the excitation, leads to the appearance of a RM which provide an exponentially large number of accessible internal representations.
-We show that this structure can be exploited via a learning protocol for supervised learning that does not require gradient information.
-Instead, learning is solely based on the local information available to neurons and does not require any additional feedback circuit.
-Input-output associations are formed through the recurrent network dynamics.
-The working principle of the model differs from that of Hopfield-like networks \cite{hopfield1982neural}, which rely on the existence of fixed points induced by symmetric couplings.
-It also differs from the asymmetric networks studied so far in computational neuroscience \cite{sompolinsky1988chaos,stern2014dynamics}.
+Our model is based on a \emph{core module} which is a network of binary neurons interacting with asymmetric couplings.
+While these models have been studied for a long time in the context of computational neuroscience, most studies have focused on their chaotic regime \cite{sompolinsky1988chaos,stern2014dynamics}, or on the edge of chaos, for signal processing applications.
+At odds with these approaches, we introduce an excitatory self-coupling in the core module, or alternatively sparse and strong excitatory couplings between several core modules, and we show that with well-tuned strength of the excitation this leads to the appearance of an accessible, dense, connected cluster of stable fixed points -- a high local entropy region \cite{baldassi_prl_2015} -- which we call the internal Representation Manifold (RM).

+For simplicity we adopt a discrete-time, binary formulation.
+Our results concern the structure of stationary states, for which the discrete–continuous distinction is not essential, and preliminary simulations indicate that the framework extends to continuous time.
+Binary activations allow us to isolate robust qualitative effects without additional technical complications.